Harmonious loci of Poncelet triangles about the incircle and their degeneracies: An equilateral prompts degeneracies

 Note: in \cref{prop:x11} $Z=X_{80}$.

 Sample loci of $X_k$, $k=2,3,4,5$ over $\Tt$ are shown \cref{fig:loci-equi} (top).
-Notice they simultaneously pass through $X_1$ when the Poncelet triangle becomes an equilateral.
+Notice they simultaneously pass through the incenter $X_1$ when the Poncelet triangle becomes equilateral.
 In \cref{fig:loci-equi} (bottom) are shown the loci of $k=7,8,11,80$.
 The first two display the same behavior, while the latter two are stationary.